 CURRENT NEWS TRACK

-As well as an article Dr. Brantley Nicholson co-wrote has been published in the Cincinnati Romance Review, Fall 2017 edition: "Que viva la música's Sustained Prescience: Reading Andrés Caicedo's Anti-Bildungsroman Four Decades Later" by Brantley Nicholson and Camilo Hernández Castellanos
+Dr. Brantley Nicholson's article has been published in the Cincinnati Romance Review, Fall 2017 edition: "Que viva la música's Sustained Prescience: Reading Andrés Caicedo's Anti-Bildungsroman Four Decades Later".
+The article is co-written by Brantley Nicholson and Camilo Hernandez Castellanos.

 Congratulations to Dr. Brantley Nicholson for your publications!